barryhalper/My-Portfolio-Ruby/README.md

 Repository for My Portfolio website using Ruby on Rails [NET Project](https://github.com/barryhalper/My-Portfolio)

 ## Description
-The project was created to show case my development as I attempt to recreate my existing portfolio written in ASP.NET MVC to a ruby on rails project
+The project was created to show case my development as I attempt to recreate my existing portfolio written in ASP.NET MVC to a Ruby on Rails application.
+This version extends the .NET project with user authentication and basis CMS functionality

 ## Technologies